haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

 - Partition key: determines how the data is partitioned/divided/split if the data is large.
 - Querying database: Use TableQuery (similar to LINQ), then use Table.Execute
 - Developing for Table storage in Visual Studio, use the package WindowsAzure.Storage
+- **TableBatchOperation**
+  - Are for transactions (All or nothing)
+  - Conditions for it to work:
+    - All need to use same partition key
+    - Limit of 2,000 operations per batch
+    - Only one operation to the same entity is allowed

 ## Cosmos DB
 - NoSQL